cablehead/levee/docs/content/core/io.md

   writes `len` bytes of this stream to `buf`. if some bytes are currently buffered they will be copied to `buf`. if more bytes are needed they'll then be read directly from stream's conn. returns `err`, `n`.

+* readinto(buf, len, timeout):
+  convenience to read `len` bytes into a `levee.d.buffer`. ensures there's sufficient space to write into the buffer. if some bytes are currently buffered they will be copied to `buf`. returns `err`, `n`.

 * value():
   returns `buf`, `len` of the stream currently buffered